 Finally, we have galvanised pipes which have been around for a while.
 They are not used in new construction anymore but can be found in old homes.
 They were once quite popular as they proved to be an effective alternative to lead-based pipes (when those were still used).

-If you have a house with an old plumbing system that uses galvanised pipes, we suggest finding a better alternative and getting having it installed for a cleaner system.
+If you have a house with an old plumbing system that uses galvanised pipes, we suggest finding a better alternative and installing it for a cleaner system.

-And with that, we come to the end of our short guide on the 5 main types of plumbing pipes used at home.
-We hope that we have given you an overview that will help you identify the kind of pipes you have or the ones worth getting.
+And with that, we come to the end of our short guide on the five main types of plumbing pipes used at home.
+We hope that we have given you an overview to help you identify the lines you have or the ones worth getting.